Sorry, you need to enable JavaScript to visit this website.

 Dan Gudmundson

 Dan has been the Director of Finance and Corporate Services since 2016.
-He joined PEBA in 2010.
+He joined our organization in 2010.

-Prior to PEBA, Dan worked with the Saskatchewan Association of Health Organizations and Canada Life.
+Prior to joining the organization, Dan worked with the Saskatchewan Association of Health Organizations and Canada Life.

-At PEBA, Dan oversees financial planning and reporting activities related to the Agency’s $30 million annual operating budget.
+Dan oversees financial planning and reporting activities related to Plannera’s $30 million annual operating budget.
 He also oversees the preparation of 24 separate financial statements for various pension and benefit plans.

 Dan is a Chartered Professional Accountant.